Words by Rose Mary Petrass

 Choose a gift with purpose and meaning

 According to Planet Ark, most Australian homes contain an average of $4200 worth of unused goods.
-Challenge yourself to avoid buying too much unnecessary “stuff” that will only be used once and then thrown away.
-Instead, choose just one or two big gifts with value, a long term purpose or a personal meaning.
-It could be in reference to an inside joke or memory you share, something useful that you know they need, or something like a potted plant which will (hopefully) last a lifetime and continue to grow.
+Challenge yourself to avoid buying too much unnecessary stuff that will only be used once and then thrown away.
+Instead, choose just one or two gifts with value, a long term purpose, or a personal meaning.
+It could make reference to an inside joke or memory you share, something useful that you know they need, or something like a potted plant which will (hopefully) last a lifetime and continue to grow.

 Shop small and shop local